 7. Edit Like a Pro

-Most professional writers write three drafts or more.
+Most professional writers have an established writing process that often involves writing three drafts or more.
 The first draft is often called the “vomit draft” or the “shitty first draft.”
 Don’t share it with anyone!
 Your first draft is your chance to explore your story and figure out what it’s about.

 The third draft is for deep polishing.
 Now is when everything starts to gel.
 This is the fun part!
 But until you write the first two drafts, polishing is probably a waste of your time.